 Related parties also include key management personnel defined as those persons having authority and responsibility for planning, directing and controlling the activities of the SC either directly or indirectly.
-The remuneration of the key management personnel is disclosed in Note 18 under the heading of 'Executive members' emoluments'.
+The remuneration of the key management personnel is disclosed in Note 20 under the heading of 'Executive members' emoluments'.

-21.1 The SC has related-party relationship with Securities Industry Development Corporation (SIDC), as the Chairman of the SC is also the Chairperson of SIDC.
+23.1 The SC has related party relationship with Securities Industry Development Corporation (SIDC), as the Chairman of the SC is also the Chairperson of SIDC, and one of the SIDC Board Members is also a member of the Senior Management in the SC.

-The significant related-party transactions with SIDC is shown below:
+The significant related party transactions with SIDC is shown below:

-2022 RM'000 2021 RM'000 Funding to SIDC 4,000 3,500
+2023 RM'000 2022 RM'000 Funding to SIDC 4,100 4,000

-21.2 The SC has a related-party relationship with the Capital Market Compensation Fund Corporation (the CMC) as CMC was established under the CMSA, the SC may provide monies to the CMC as stated in Section 159(a) of CMSA, the CMC is required to consult the SC where there is an event of default of the Relevant Persons, the CMC is required to submit its annual regulatory report and audited financial statements to the SC as required by the provision of CMSA, and one of the CMC Board Members is also a member of the Senior Management in the SC.
+23.2 The SC has a related party relationship with the Capital Market Compensation Fund Corporation (CMC) as CMC was established under the CMSA, the SC may provide monies to the CMC as stated in Section 159(a) of CMSA, the CMC is required to consult the SC where there is an event of default of the Relevant Persons, the CMC is required to submit its annual regulatory report and audited financial statements to the SC as required by the provision of CMSA, and one of the CMC Board Members is also a member of the Senior Management in the SC.

-The significant related-party transactions with the CMC is shown below:
+The significant related party transactions with the CMC is shown below:

-2022 RM'000 2021 RM'000

-Management fee paid by the CMC 158 158
+2023 RM'000 2022 RM'000 Management fee paid by the CMC 158 ---- 158

-=

-21.3 The SC has a related party relationship with the Capital Markets Promotion Council (CMPC), as a Director of the CMPC was also the Deputy Chief Executive of the SC.
+23.3 The SC has a related party relationship with the Capital Markets Promotion Council (CMPC), as the Chairman of the SC is also the Chairperson of CMPC, and one of the CMPC Board Members is also a member of the Senior Management in the SC.

-The significant related-party transaction with the CMPC is shown below:
+The significant related party transaction with the CMPC is shown below:

-2022 RM'000 2021 RM'000 Funding to the CMPC 600 -
+2023 RM'000 2022 RM'000 Funding to the CMPC 1,700 600

-21.4 The SC has a related-party relationship with the IOSCO Asia Pacific Hub (the Hub), as the two Directors of the Hub are also members of the Senior Management in the SC.
+23.4 The SC has a related party relationship with the IOSCO Asia Pacific Hub (the Hub), as the two Directors of the Hub are also members of the Senior Management in the SC.

-The significant related-party transaction with the Hub is shown below:
+The significant related party transaction with the Hub is shown below: